luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 6:</b> Management & Support</i>
 	</summary>

 The **Management & support** page displays information on the management of the MoSDs and the level of support provided by partners.
-Ths information is illustrated in terms of:
+The information is illustrated in terms of:
-- Ownership
+- Ownership:
-	-  A map to spot the distribution of MoSDs according to their ownership (i.e., public, private, private-faith-based, NGO/iNGO).
+	-  A map to spot the distribution of MoSDs according to their ownership (i.e. public, private, faith-based and, NGO/iNGO).
 	-  A doughnut  chart to highlighting the categories of ownership as a percentage of the total number of MoSDs.
 - External support:
 	-  A doughnut  chart to illustrate the level of support provided by partners.